webdevelopers-eu/javascript-dna/README.md

 * `Promise` -  the call to `dna(...)` always returns jQuery [Promise](https://api.jquery.com/category/deferred-object/) object that you can use to hook your callbacks onto immediately or anytime later.
 * `Number` - the call to `dna.push(...)` returns the size of queue of commands waiting for resolution.

 Call ```dna.push()``` only if you are not sure if DNA is loaded.
-See section [Call DNA Before It Is Loaded](#call-dna-before-it-is-loaded).
+See section [Call DNA Before It Loads](#call-dna-before-it-loads).
 Good practice is to call it with a callback without any dependencies specified.
 This will call the callback immediatelly after DNA is loaded.

 ```javascript
 var dna = dna || [];